RWM101/Tax-Firm-Data/README.md

 ## Project Goal
 This project analyzes 873 open tax projects representing 4,600 hours of preparer work to optimize task assignment at a mid-sized tax firm.
 Power BI dashboards were developed to help the Project Manager assign more work efficiently based on employee skill, availability, and project history.

+This project streamlined the reporting process, removing all manual data entry.
+Reduced reporting time from 2 hrs/week to 30 seconds.
+This allows for running the report repeatedly throughout the day for near-real-time information.

 ## Overview and Constraints

 ## Overview